|

 of the answers so that you can understand the benefits that prepaid

-debit cards have to offer, and determine whether it's something that
+debit cards have to offer, and determine

-may meet your needs.
+may meet your financial needs.

-A reloadable debit
+A reloadable debit card comes in

-different flavors, namely Prepaid Visa Debit Cards and Prepaid
+different flavors, namely Prepaid Visa debit cards and Prepaid

-MasterCard Debit Cards.
+MasterCard debit cards.
 They look and act exactly like flagged

 only rather than being attached to a bank account, you simply reload